A SHORT BIOGRAPHY OF EMILY BRONTE

 By Tim Lambert

 In 1842 Emily was sent to Brussels with her sister Charlotte Bronte.
-However they both returned home in January 1844 and Emily became housekeeper.
-Meanwhile Emily wrote poetry.
+However, they both returned home in January 1844 and Emily became a housekeeper.
+Meanwhile, Emily wrote poetry.
 A book of poems by Emily Bronte and her two sisters Charlotte and Anne was published in 1846.
 The famous novel by Emily Bronte, Wuthering Heights was published in December 1847.
-Unfortunately Emily fell ill in November 1848.
+Unfortunately, Emily fell ill in November 1848.
 Emily Bronte died on 19 December 1848.
 She was only 30 years old.
 Emily was buried in Haworth Church on 22 December 1848.

 A Brief Biography of Charlotte Bronte